-Having a good website is important in today’s eCommerce landscape where customers often visit a brand’s website before making any purchase or even make a purchase online.
-There are some mistakes that people often make with their website that hurt their SEO rankings and customer experience.
+Having a good website is important in today’s eCommerce landscape, where customers often visit a brand’s website before making any purchase or even making a purchase online.
+There are some mistakes that people often make with their websites that hurt their SEO rankings and customer experience.
 In this article, we’ll address those mistakes in detail and share with you how you can avoid them to enhance your digital presence.

 Your website takes too long to load